 Check out our 8 Must-Read Tips for Visiting Baja, Mexico for more helpful info.

 Mexican Auto Insurance

 Many people visit Bahia de los Angeles, Baja California by driving their own cars and campers to Mexico as part of a Baja California road trip.
-We drive to Mexico often, including camping in Baja for several months at a time in places like Todos Santos and Loreto.

 Yes, you can easily drive an American or Canadian car in Baja!
 Unlike the rest of Mexico, you do not need a Temporary Import Permit (TIP) for driving your car within the Baja Peninsula or the free zone of Sonora.

 However, you do need mandatory Mexican car insurance to drive an American or Canadian car in Mexico.
 It’s required by law and must be purchased to drive legally in Mexico.

 Do I Need a Visa to Visit Mexico?

 If you’re a US or Canadian citizen, you do not need a visa to visit Mexico.
 However, you do need a Mexican tourist permit (FMM) and a valid passport.